 This lets us calculate high usage of 6kg loads (1644kg per year), medium usage of 4.5kg per load (1233kg per year) and low usage of 3kg per load (822kg per year).

 Then, for each washing machine, we work out how many full loads it would take to complete that amount of washing.
 For example, a 10kg washing machine would need just 164.4 loads to complete our high washing loads.

 From that we can generate yearly running costs, assuming full loads and the same amount of washing.
 In this way, a washing machine with a larger drum may cost more per cycle, but if used to full capacity can have lower yearly running costs.

 We measure the sound in dB of each washing machine.
 We take measurements during the standard wash phase, where the machine gently spins, and during the spin test, where full rotational speed is reached.

-We explain how easy each machine is to load, using our 80% of drum size payload in each case.
+We explain how easy each machine is to load.
 We examine how easy it is to add detergent, pre-wash fluid and fabric softener.
 And, we carefully examine each machine examining the build quality.

 We examine how easy each machine is to programme and how clearly its controls are laid out.
 We explain the wash options available and what they do, too.

 Where we have smart machines, we hook each one up to our internet and use the provided app, and rate how easy that is to use.
 We also test with Amazon Alexa and the Google Assistant if there’s compatibility.